This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 What is a well child visit?

 A well child visit is when your child sees a healthcare provider to prevent health problems.
-It is a different type of visit than when your child sees a healthcare provider because he is sick.
 Well child visits are used to track your child's growth and development.
 It is also a time for you to ask questions and to get information on how to keep your child safe.
 Write down your questions so you remember to ask them.
 Your child should have regular well child visits from birth to 17 years.

-What milestones of development may my child reach by 30 months?
+What milestones of development may my child reach by 30 months (2½ years)?

 Each child develops at his own pace.
 Your child might have already reached the following milestones, or he may reach them later:

 - Use the toilet, or be close to being fully toilet trained

 - Start playing with other children, and have friends

 - Throw a ball overhand, walk on his tiptoes, and jump up and down